Tiny-house movement: Reactions

-In the co-authored research article The Psychology of Home Environments, it's argued that the drive behind the tiny house movement is centered around desires of modesty and conservation, in addition to environmental consciousness, self-sufficiency, and wanting a life of adventure.
-In building tiny houses, there is often a misalignment between the needs of the occupant(s) and the expressed design from the creating team.
-This reality is used as a call for architects and design teams to work with psychologists to build tiny homes that are better suited to the needs of the occupant(s).
-In understanding these considerations, it is important to note that not everyone is suited for a tiny house.
+In 2019, researchers published the results of the Tiny House Community Survey, finding that "decreased cost, a simplified lifestyle and increased freedom" were leading motivators for tiny house residents.

 Smaller homes are less expensive than larger ones in terms of taxes and building, heating, maintenance, and repair costs.
 The lower cost of living may be advantageous to those with little savings, such as people aged 55 and older.
 In addition to costing less, small houses may encourage a less cluttered, simpler lifestyle, and reduce ecological impacts for their residents.
 The typical size of a small home seldom exceeds 500 sqft.
 The typical tiny house on wheels is usually less than 8 by 20 ft, with livable space totaling 120 sqft or less, for ease of towing and to exempt it from the need for a building permit.

-Trailer home - in some cases, tiny homes fall under laws used for mobile and recreational vehicles.
+Trailer home - in some cases, tiny homes fall under laws used for mobile homes and recreational vehicles.

 Small houses may emphasize design over size, utilize dual-purpose features and multi-functional furniture, and incorporate technological advances of space-saving equipment and appliances.
 Vertical space optimization is also a common feature of small houses and apartments.
 An example of this is the use of loft spaces for sleeping and storage.
 Because of overall height restrictions related to the ability to easily tow a tiny house, it is common for lofts to be between 3.3 ft and 5.5 ft (1.0m and 1.7m) in height.
 Therefore, for accessibility of elderly and disabled people, larger floor plans that keep essential elements like a bed, bathroom, and kitchen on the main floor are more typical.

-The increased utilization of small houses as second homes or retirement houses may lead to the development of more land.
+The increased use of small houses as second homes or retirement houses may lead to the development of more land.
 People interested in building a small home can encounter institutional "discrimination" when building codes require minimum size well above the size of a small home.
 Also, neighbors may be hostile because they fear negative impacts on their property values and have concerns about increased taxes.